daohu527/imap/readme.md

 ## imap
 Imap tool is used to visualize the hd-map.
+This project refers to apollo.
 ```
 data     // hdmap dir
 main.py  // main process